Mississippi State Penitentiary: Musical traditions

 Reflecting on the significance of the singing he had heard in Parchman, Alan Lomax later wrote:

 I had to face that here were the people that everyone else regarded as the dregs of society, dangerous human beings, brutalized and from them came the music which I thought was the finest thing I'd ever hear coming out of my country.
 They made Walt Whitman look like a child.
 They made Carl Sandburg, who sang these songs, look like a bloody amateur.
 These people were poetic and musical and they had something terribly important to say.

+In 2023, music producer Ian Brennan recorded inmates singing in the prison chapel and released the recordings on the album Some Mississippi Sunday Morning under the name Parchman Prison Prayer.

+Brennan returned and recorded more performances in February 2024, which were released as Another Mississippi Sunday Morning in January 2025.